-- (i) Listed securities are shown by reference to bid price at the close of business on 31st March 2015. - (ii) Pooled investment vehicles are valued at bid price, middle market price or single price at close of trading on 31st March 2015. - (iii) Property unit trusts are shown by reference to bid price at close of business on 31st March 2015. - (iv) The Fund does not hold any direct property holdings and therefore does not employ a separate property valuer. - (v) Investments designated in foreign currencies are valued in sterling at the exchange rates ruling on 31st March 2015.
-Where the Council has entered into a transaction denominated in a foreign currency, the transaction is converted into sterling at the exchange rate applicable on the date the transaction was effective. - (vi) Foreign exchange contracts are recognised in the net asset statement at their fair value.
-The amounts included in the accounts represent unrealised gains or losses on forward contracts. - (vii) Cash is represented by deposits held with financial institutions repayable on demand without penalty.
+- (i) Listed securities are shown by reference to bid price at the close of business on 31st March 2016. - (ii) Pooled investment vehicles are valued at bid price, middle market price or single price at close of trading on 31st March 2016. - (iii) Property unit trusts are shown by reference to bid price at close of business on 31st March 2016. - (iv) The Fund does not hold any direct property holdings and therefore does not employ a separate property valuer. - (v) Investments designated in foreign currencies are valued in sterling at the exchange rates ruling on 31st March 2016.
+Where the Council has entered into a transaction denominated in a foreign currency, the transaction is converted into sterling at the exchange rate applicable on the date the transaction was effective. - (vi) Cash is represented by deposits held with financial institutions repayable on demand without penalty.